 Doha is a country with different nationalities of workers – therefore, the kitchen is a melting pot.
-Qatar has no real national cuisine.
-It’s no surprise you can dine your way around the world everything in between, and you’d spoiled by choice.
+Qatar has no authentic national cuisine.
+So it’s no surprise you can dine around the world and everything in between, and you’ll be confused by choice.
 However, I’m picky about food; thus, we ended up in a Filipino restaurant.
-After six hours of flight without a meal onboard (I dislike food on the plane), I’m starving.
-In the old town, you’ll find a lot of places to dine.
+After six hours of flight without a meal onboard (I’m not too fond of food on the plane), I’m starving.
+In the old town, you’ll find many places to dine.

 Doha's city center

-A few hours earlier were standing across the water (the Corniche) with behold Doha skylines; of a sudden, we’re standing beneath.
+A few hours earlier, we were standing across the water (the Corniche), beholding Doha skylines.
+Then suddenly, we were standing beneath.
 The stark contrast between the city center and the old town is bizarre.
-It’s like Dubai packed with impressive buildings and shopping malls.
+It’s like Dubai, packed with impressive buildings and shopping malls.